pforret/jekyll.forret.com/_posts/2020/2020-03-05-hosting-a-laravel-project-on-gandi.md

 && git push gandi master \
 && ssh &lt;yourid&gt;@git.sd6.gpaas.net deploy app.example.com.git</pre>

-Be sure to add your public key `id_rsa.pub` to the Gandi SSH key list, so you won&#8217;t have to give a password for the `git push` and `ssh deploy` step.
+Be sure to add your public key `id_rsa.pub` to the Gandi SSH key list, so you won't have to give a password for the `git push` and `ssh deploy` step.

 ### &#8220;Update via sFTP&#8221; websites